KyleBenson/scale_client/docs/ARCHITECTURE.md

 ## Data Model

 The `SensedEvent` class abstractly represents almost all data in the SCALE Client.
-It contains a pointer to the raw data value, an event type, a priority associated with it, a timestamp it was created at, and an identifier that refers to the physical or virtual device (e.g. an `Application` that publishes events) that initialized it.
+It mainly contains the raw data value, an event type, a priority associated with it, and a timestamp it was created at.
+It also contains a URI string (see [URI section below](#uris-in-scale)) referencing the source of the event: a `VirtualSensor` or `Application` instance (NOTE: this is new in SCALE 3.0 and not yet reflected in the below schema where it used to be the sensor device hardware info!).
 The raw data value is formatted in JSON and is currently assumed to follow the SCALE SensedEvent Schema:

 ```json